 This leads us to the second thing we can do.
 People need to be educated as to what is right and wrong.
 We need to teach them the beauty of the Law of God.

 "Therefore be careful to observe them [the laws of God]; for this is your wisdom and your understanding in the sight of the peoples who will hear all these statutes, and say, 'Surely this great nation is a wise and understanding people" [Deut.
 4:6, NKJV].

 [Because much of the church has forsaken the Law of God, they are no longer a wise and understanding people in the affairs or sight of the world.]

 "Oh, how I love Your law!
 It is my meditation all the day.
 You, through Your commandments, make me wiser than my enemies; for they are ever before me.
 I have more understanding than my teachers, for Your testimonies are my meditation" [Ps.
 119:97-99, NKJV].

 Christians need to be taught the Law of God and how it applies to everything in life.
 The answers to the difficult questions facing our modern world are to be found in the Bible.
 [We need to be careful to NEVER imply that salvation comes by the law.
 Salvation and our relationship with God is ALWAYS a matter of grace and not law or works.]

 Finally, we need to support and vote for people in civil government who will work at reducing property taxes [without merely shifting it to other unbiblical areas].
 If property tax can be continually decreased, then the day will come when it will be eliminated and made illegal in man's courts as well as God's Court.

-For more information on how God's Word applies today, take the free e-mail course Life Line.
+For more information on how God's Word applies today, take the free e-mail course Master Life.
 For specific details on on property tax and other laws see the Institutes of Biblical Law textbook available from our bookstore.